christianbolinas/zeroknowledge/_posts/2025-11-24-fft-kernel.md

+---
+layout: post
+title: "The Fast Fourier Transform and Kernels"
+date: 2025-11-24
+---
 Blah blah I didn't use AI to write this, English or Python.
 I did use AI alongside youtube videos to learn about the FFT algorithm Pants-on-head AI use bad.
 Thoughtful AI use good.
 Etc etc